 The VPN services mentioned below are all competent tools that you can use for free on Mac Mojave, Sierra, and Catalina.
 However, most of these have limitations that restrict their functionality in certain areas.

-Let’s see the top free VPN for Mac without further ado now:
+Here are the top free VPN for Mac in 2020:

 1. Surfshark – Powerful Free (trial) Mac VPN